 It's already possible to use detachable iPhone camera lenses, of course, but at present those are exterior accessories made by third parties.
 You can also read about our pick of the Best iPhone camera lenses.

-In this section we'll post the most interesting leaked photos of the late-2018 iPhone posted online.
-This far ahead of the launch we're more likely to see snatched images of components or prototypes than the actual device itself.
+In this section we'll post the most interesting leaked photos and videos of the late-2018 iPhone posted online.
+We're already seeing snatched images of components or prototypes.

-A video that apparently shows dummy models of the iPhone 9 and iPhone X Plus was sent to 9to5Mac in June 2018.
+Another video of dummy models was sent to 9to5Mac in June 2018.

 These dummy models are based on reports and rumours about the new iPhones, so while they aren't legitimate leaked prototypes, they do at least represent what's expected from the new line up and could give you a preview of what to expect.

 iPhone case-maker Ghostek has created images of the case it plans to sell for the 6.1in LCD iPhone.
 It shows the bezels to be larger than in the iPhone X. On the back there is no dual-lens camera - just a single lens, another difference to the iPhone X, via BGR.

 MobileFun published these images of Olixar's screen protectors for the three new iPhones in June: